 Tuberculosis remains a major health hazard throughout the world and specifically in developing countries.
 Most cases detected are those of pulmonary (lung) tuberculosis.
 However, extra pulmonary tuberculosis is also on the rise.
 Endometrial tuberculosis is tuberculosis in the inner lining (endometrium) of uterus.
 It is one form of female genital tract tuberculosis.

 The symptoms of female genital tuberculosis are not apparent for many years.
-But some of the symptoms to be watched are pain in pelvis, abnormal bleeding from vagina after intercourse, infertility, irregular menses etc.
+But some of the symptoms to be watched are pain in pelvis, abnormal bleeding from vagina after intercourse, infertility, irregular menses etc. Infertility is the common long term sequel of endometrial tuberculosis.
+Treatment protocol of endometrial tuberculosis is similar to that of lung TB or any other form of tuberculosis.

 Causes Of Endometrial Tuberculosis